 Watch forecasts carefully and bring tropical trees inside when nights are below 40-45 degrees F. Hardy trees need to experience the dips in temperatures to properly prepare them for winter.
 Begin to determine how trees will be stored away for winter when the time comes.
 Optimal winter storage will be in an area protected from wind, protected from direct sunlight, and protected from big swings in temperatures.
 More on this next month, for now, enjoy the colors and cool weather!

 November Bonsai Care

-We’ve seen a little frost on rooftops over the weekend, so the tropical trees should be inside now and until nights are predictably above 45, sometime in early April.
+We’ll have seen a little frost on rooftops by now, so the tropical trees should be inside now and until nights are predictably above 45, sometime in early April.

 The combination of frosts and subsequent sunshine will bring on fall colors.
 Colors will be better if conditions remain dry in the month.
 If you are aiming for a great fall display, protect your trees from wind and rain and keep them in sunlight as much as possible.

 As the leaves begin to fall, keep the soil surface clean to avoid fungus and keep air circulation good.
 Through the bared branches, you may notice some wire that should be removed.
 Now is a very good time to remove the wires that have cut in and done their job.
 Cut the wire with a good pair of wire cutters, perpendicular to the wire, and at each coil; giving a slight twist as you cut will pop the wire loose.
 It is not a requirement to remove wire for winter storage, so long as it’s not embedding itself into the branches.